The following is a guide to troubleshooting problems with licenses using the Intel® Software License Manager.

-- Have you downloaded a 2016 version product as an upgrade to a 2015 or earlier version?
+- Have you downloaded a 2016 or later version product as an upgrade to a 2015 or earlier version?
 If so, your license has also been upgraded with a new serial number.
 Sign into the Intel Registration Center to download your new license file, and replace the old file on the server with it.
 Be sure to restart the license manager.
 For more information, refer to "How do I get my license file for Intel® Parallel Studio XE 2016" and "How to Upgrade 2016 Floating License."

 - Is the license file valid?
 The license may be invalid if it has any of the following: